-Since the 1950s, we have known that the major site of aqueous outflow resistance is the juxtacanalicular portion of the trabecular meshwork.
-Efforts were made as early as the 1950s to perforate this tissue with energy from light sources to allow for improved outflow.
-Moses studied microsurgical electro cautery techniques to the trabecular meshwork in enucleated eyes in 1971.
-Shortly thereafter, laser treatment of the trabecular meshwork became well studied and employed.
-Surgery to the angle has been well established in the congenital glaucoma population, but it was not until the last fifteen years that angle surgery in adults has come into favour.
+Since the 1950s, we have known that the major site of aqueous outflow resistance is the juxtacanalicular portion of the trabecular meshwork.8 Efforts were made as early as the 1950s to perforate this tissue with energy from light sources to allow for improved outflow.9 Moses studied microsurgical electro cautery techniques to the trabecular meshwork in enucleated eyes in 1971.10 Shortly thereafter, laser treatment of the trabecular meshwork became well studied and employed.
+Surgery to the angle has been well established in the congenital glaucoma population, but it was not until the last fifteen years that angle surgery in adults has come into favour.11 accounting for 70-95% of aqueous egress from the eye, and the unconventional or uveoscleral outflow, accounting for the other 5-30% (see Figure 1).12 The techniques described here will be focusing on the aqueous production and trabecular outflow.
+This consists of the trabecular meshwork, Schlemm's canal, intrascleral channels, and the episcleral or conjunctival veins.